Senior Economist, Labor Markets

 The Conference Board

-Elizabeth Crofoot is a Senior Economist in labor markets at The Conference Board, where she is part of the Help Wanted OnLine© program and leads the International Labor Comparisons (ILC) program.
-She has over 15 years of experience assessing international data sets and developing comparative measures of labor productivity, worker compensation, and unit labor costs.
-Her research focuses on international labor markets and online labor market platforms in the digital economy.
+Elizabeth Crofoot is a Senior Economist at The Conference Board, where she researches labor market trends, authors the quarterly Global Consumer Confidence report, and leads the International Labor Comparisons program.
+She has over 15 years of experience assessing international data sets.

 Prior to joining The Conference Board, Crofoot was a supervisory economist for the International Labor Comparisons program at the US Bureau of Labor Statistics (BLS).
-While at BLS, she managed production of ILC data and published research examining international manufacturing competitiveness in the Monthly Labor Review.
+While at BLS, she managed a team of economists and oversaw data production; developed comparative measures of labor productivity, worker compensation, and unit labor costs; and published research examining international manufacturing competitiveness in the Monthly Labor Review.

 Crofoot holds an MA in economics from American University and a BA in political science and economics from the University of Washington.